nischal-shetty2/GitLeet/README.md

 ## Contact

-For any questions or feedback, please open an issue on our [GitHub repository](https://github.com/yourusername/gitleet/issues) or reach out via email at [nischal.shetty02@gmail.com](mailto:nischal.shetty02@gmail.com).
+For any questions or feedback reach out via email at [nischal.shetty02@gmail.com](mailto:nischal.shetty02@gmail.com).
 You can also send me a direct message on [X](https://x.com/NischalShetty02).